NMAtapoor/Imbalanced-Data-Pipeline/README.md

   <summary><b>EPIC 3 – Generating Imbalanced Dataset Versions:</b> </summary>

 - User Story 3.1: As a Data Scientist at SavePlanet, I want the ETL pipeline to generate multiple versions of the Abalone dataset with different imbalance rates (e.g., 5%, 10%, 15%, …), so that I can evaluate model performance under varying data distributions.

-- User Story 3.2: As a Data Scientist, I want the pipeline to document the imbalance ratio for each generated dataset, so that I know exactly which dataset corresponds to which imbalance scenario.
+- User Story 3.2: As a Data Scientist, I want the pipeline to maintain a column such for each dataset version, so that I can track and manage all datasets efficiently.

 </details>

 <details>
   <summary><b>EPIC 4 – Storing Datasets in a Relational Database:</b> </summary>

-- User Story 4.1: As a Data Scientist at SavePlanet, I want each version of the generated dataset to be stored in relational database tables, so that I can easily access them for downstream analysis.
+- User Story 4.1: As a Data Scientist at SavePlanet, I want each version of the generated dataset is merged and to be stored in relational database tables, so that I can easily access them for downstream analysis.

-- User Story 4.2: As a Data Scientist, I want the pipeline to maintain metadata for each dataset version in the database (e.g., creation timestamp, imbalance rate), so that I can track and manage all datasets efficiently.

 </details>